maxaquino/aap2-labs/README.md

 export SNOW_USERNAME=<ServiceNow username>
 ```

-** Note **
+*Note*
-If the password contains special chars (such as $), use the following to export the variable:
-Pay attention while copying special characters
+If the password contains special chars (such as $), use the following to export the variable (pay attention while copying special characters):
 ```
 export SNOW_PASSWORD=$( echo '<the password goes here>')